 A critical perspective on how twelve exclusively curated moments in fashion history continue to disrupt and affect the industry today.

-- Those seeking creative inspiration and insight into key moments within 20th Century fashion
+- Find creative inspiration and insight from 20th Century fashion

-- Those looking to enhance their contextual and critical understanding of fashion history
+- Enhance your contextual and critical understanding of fashion history

-- Identification of designers, their iconic designs and their influence on fashion today
+- Learn to identify designers, their iconic designs and their influence on fashion today

-- Recognition of how moments in history impact key functions of the industry
+- Recognise how moments in history continue to impact key functions of the industry

 Your Tutor - Colin McDowell

 Acclaimed fashion expert Colin McDowell is one of the most influential and internationally respected figures within the global fashion community.
 Through his position as Chief Fashion Writer of The Sunday Times Style and as founder the Fashion Fringe initiative, McDowell has played an integral role in the support and growth of the fashion industry.
 In 2008 he was awarded an MBE by Queen Elizabeth II.

 Understand the goals of the course and be introduced to your tutor Colin McDowell.
 Understand the concept of a 'fashion moment' and the definition of zeitgeist.
 Each module in the course then covers a particular moment in fashion, why this moment happened and why it is still relevant today.